 - Squamous cell, this type develops in the flat cells covering the surface of the airways and tends to grow near the centre of the lung.
-Smoking or poor quality air usually cause it.
+Smoking or poor quality air usually causes it.

 - Large cell carcinoma, these appear large and round under the microscope.

 Treatments are dependent on the type, and stage of the lung cancer diagnosed and current general health.
 Generally, these would be, chemotherapy, radiotherapy, surgery, as the more common approaches.

 Research has enabled further treatments of laser therapy, microwave ablation, chemoradiotherapy, radiofrequency ablation, diathermy, and photodynamic therapy.
-Treatments are generally discussed as a multidisciplinary approach with doctors and other health professionals.
+Doctors and health professionals generally discuss treatments are as a multidisciplinary approach with doctors and other health professionals.
 The final decision rests with the patient following professional medical recommendations.

 What are the main treatments for lung cancer?

 - Chemotherapy is the use of anticancer drugs, ( cytotoxic) drugs to destroy cancer cells.
-Generally, it is given by an infusion into the bloodstream.
-Sometimes my mouth as a medicine or pill.
+Generally, an infusion gives it into the bloodstream.
+Sometimes my mouth as medicine or pill.
 It works by stopping cancer cells from reproducing and can also affect healthy cells causing some side effects of sickness, fatigue or infection.
 The healthy cells usually recover, but the cancer cells eventually die.
 Close monitoring of the procedure takes place in a day unit or hospital.

 - Radiotherapy uses high energy x-rays to destroy cancer cells.
 It can also be used to relieve symptoms when a cure is no longer possible.
-Radiotherapy is given in a hospital specialised radiotherapy department and is closely monitored.
+A Hospital gives Radiotherapy specialised radiotherapy department and is closely monitored.
 Side effects may include, nausea, flu-like symptoms, fatigue, hair loss, changes in blood, skin reactions and problems with eating and drinking.
 Most side effects last for about 10 to 15 days after treatment finishes.

-- Surgery involves removing all or part of the cancer with an operation and is generally all that may be required and sometimes follow up radiotherapy is advised depending on the cancer.
+- Surgery involves removing all or part of cancer with an operation and is generally all that may be required and sometimes follow up radiotherapy is advised depending on cancer.